EIT: Enhanced Interactive Transformer: Introduction

-Our proposed \textsc{Eit} has been demonstrated to be simple to implement and highly parameter efficient, yet it consistently produces impressive results across a diverse set of tasks including machine translation, grammar error correction, abstractive summarization, language modeling, and brain disease diagnosis.
-In addition, we have developed a computationally efficient variant of \textsc{Eit} which, while still maintaining strong performance on several tasks, is better suited for low latency industrial applications.
-Our analysis shows that adding more heads can be an alternative way to improve the expressiveness of Transformer and is orthogonal to enlarging depth or widening the width.
+The outcome of this work is an Enhanced Interactive Transformer~(\textsc{Eit}) architecture in that MHSA is replaced with Enhanced Multi-Head Attention (EMHA).
+Our proposed \textsc{Eit} has been demonstrated to be simple to implement and highly parameter efficient, yet it produces consistent performance improvements across a diverse set of tasks, including machine translation, grammar error correction, abstractive summarization, and language modeling.
+In addition, we have developed a computationally efficient variant of \textsc{Eit}, which, while still maintaining strong performance on several tasks, is better suited for low-latency industrial applications.